 I’ve tried almost all of these business ideas, and each of them brought me some level of success.
 Have you ever thought about trying one of these business ideas?

-The first profitable business idea I have to suggest for 2020 is blogging.
+The first profitable business idea I have to suggest is blogging.
 The reason why I say that is because I’m a blogger.
 I started this blog, and I’ve been running it for about ten years now.

 I hadn’t thought much about blogging until my wife and I achieved a major accomplishment.
 We had gotten married and found that, between the two of us, we were sitting with quite a bit of consumer debt.